glomadrian/Grav/README.md

 ## XML Samples

-The full samples can be found in the demo app source code
+The full samples can be found in the demo app source code.

 <img src="./art/wave.gif " alt="Drawing" width="250" />